Castle (Macaulay book): Plot

 Macaulay also details the architecture and other aspects of the construction of the walled town (also called Aberwyvern) next to the castle and explains how it supported the castle and vice versa.
 He explains its evolution over the centuries showing how, while the castle, at last obsolete with the acquiescence of the Welsh population to English domination, is eventually abandoned to become a ruin, the town itself lives on to become a prosperous and peaceful community.

+Reception

 In a retrospective essay about the Caldecott Medal-winning books from 1976 to 1985, Barbara Bader wrote of Castle, "Timbered roof, thatched roof, and shingled roof each has its character, as each human figure, however minute, has a characterizing gesture, a characteristic stance.
 From raw beginnings to spectral end, virtuosity, sensitivity, and vision coalesce."

+In other media

 The book was later adapted in a combined television documentary and animated dramatization in 1983 hosted by Macaulay himself and Sarah Bullen.
+The film was named to the ALA Notable Children's Videos list that year.